visgl/deck.gl/docs/api-reference/deck.md

 ##### `onWebGLInitialized` (Function, optional)

-Callback, called once the WebGL context has been initiated
+Called once the WebGL context has been initiated.

 Callback arguments: